Entry 3 Personal & Social Development

 At Warrington and Vale Royal College every learner is put first and we truly believe that everyone should be given the opportunity to raise expectations within themselves.

-Personal and Social Development will support and encourage you to gain confidence, independence, communication & social skills and a develop a wide range of key employability skills in a friendly and nurturing environment.
-It’s about where you want to be in the future and how we can help you get there.
+Personal and Social Development is a great way to begin your college journey and will support and encourage you to gain confidence, independence, communication & social skills while developing a wide range of key employability skills in a friendly and nurturing environment.
+It is about where you want to be in the future and how we can help you to achieve those goals.

 Why should I choose the course?

 Personal and Social Development (PSD) is for young people aged16-19 who may have an Education Health Care Plan (EHCP/HN) or it may simply be that you need a gentler introduction into college life and feel anxious about starting college and want to explore and develop skills for life, independence and work and prepare for adulthood.
 As a PSD college student, you will be supported to widen the opportunities available to you to help you move on to employment, a supported internship, independence or further study whilst gaining accredited qualifications at entry level and level 1.